PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 There are 5 components in the PanDA system as shown in the schematic view above.

-* **JEDI** is the high-level engine to dynamically tailor workload for optimal usage of heterogeneous resources.
+* **JEDI** is a high-level engine to dynamically tailor workload for optimal usages of heterogeneous resources.

 * **PanDA server** is the central hub implemented as a stateless RESTful web service to allow asynchronous communication from users, Pilot, and Harvester over HTTPS.